aaai-kdf/kdf2021/_pages/home.md

 </center>

 <h2 id='contact'>Contact Information</h2>
-KDF 20 has closed.
-We look forward to seeing you in KDF 21!
+We look forward to seeing you in KDF 2021!
 For general inquiries about KDF, please write to inquiry.kdf@gmail.com.